 Have a plan

-Any regular readers of my column will know that ‘have a plan’ is pretty much my mantra for starting out on the right foot when tackling any size of home improvement project.
+Any regular readers of the blog will know that ‘have a plan’ is pretty much my mantra for starting out on the right foot when tackling any size of home improvement project.

 And it’s especially important if you are trying to create a sense of flow in your home.
 Starting in one room without an overall plan for the rest of the house is probably one of the most common mistakes I see people make when decorating their home.
 This way of decorating means you are likely to end up with a home that feels disjointed as jobs done independently are unlikely to compliment each other.

 Bear in mind that improving or updating one area of your home is going to highlight other areas that need work, so proper planning is essential.
 Without a plan you risk starting a snowball effect of work needing to be done.
 You’ll waste money and won’t be adding value to your home.

 Your choice of flooring is critical when creating flow in a home.
 All of the floor finishes you choose should complement each other.
 If you have tiles and timber on a ground floor, for example, make sure they share a similar base tone.

 Try to avoid thresholds where possible as they tend to visually break the flow when moving through rooms.
 In a small space, it’s always nice for the flooring to be the same in every room.
 For example, the same hardwood floor running throughout the home will prevent rooms from looking disconnected.
 If you’re going for carpets in bedrooms, I’d recommend choosing the same colour throughout.
 By doing this rooms will flow nicely into one another and by having a common floor colour you’ll find you naturally choose colours that work together for each of the bedrooms.